saucepoint/anvil-instancing/python/README.md

+# Contents:

+* [Persistence](#persistence) - back up & restore anvil state

+* [Liveness](#liveness) - verify connectivity of the RPC

+* [Benchmarks](#benchmark-results) - Performance benchmarks across different DigitalOcean Droplets.
+(TLDR: equal performance even on the smallest instance)

 # Persistence

-Anvil state is *emphemeral*, and is deleted when the process is killed.
+Anvil state is *emphemeral* and is deleted when the process is killed.
 However, state can be saved and restored via [anvil_dumpState and anvil_loadState](https://book.getfoundry.sh/reference/anvil/)

 These RPC calls are scheduled and invoked via the implemntation in `anvil-state/`.
 These dirt-cheap serverless functions are powered by [DigitalOcean's Functions](https://www.digitalocean.com/products/functions).

-## Object Storage

-Anvil-state (hex string) is saved to DigitalOcean Spaces (S3-clone).
-Assuming the base Terraform was applied, the buckets and expiration policy should be already configured.

-* The state is saved to 2 locations:
-    * `anvil-state-XXXXXXXX/backups/anvil{i}/state-{timestamp}.txt` - everytime a backup is called, a new file is created here.
-However Terraform has configured the `backups/` directory to only hold the state for **5 days**
-    * `anvil-state-XXXXXXXX/latest/anvil{i}.txt` - the most recently backed-up state.
-Does not expire, but is overwritten on each backup

 ## Get Started: